 Sleep Systems and The Human Body

 Sleep studies are far from a new science, as are studies of the varying effects of cannabis on the human body.
 Historically, however, cannabis studies focused on the psychoactive component of the plant, known as tetrahydrocannabinol, or THC.
 THC is what “gets you high,” and its prevalence in the cannabis plant is largely the reason for legal prohibition in most states and in other countries the world over.
 Despite its legal standing, a number of studies conducted over the last 30-40 years have had positive results on the potential benefits of THC and sleep disorders such as insomnia and sleep apnea.
 Researchers note the reason for this is how closely the components within cannabis mirror our endocannabinoid system.
-You can read more in-depth guides about sleep here.
+You can read more in-depth guides about sleep at Sleep Kid.

 The endocannabinoid system is the series of chemicals that naturally occur in the human body to regulate numerous functions, including sleep.
 The two receptor types found within our bodies are named the CB1 and CB2 receptors.
 CB1 receptors are most prevalent within our brains and spinal cords, and correlate to our appetite, memory, emotional reasoning, and registering pain.
 CB2 receptors are found predominantly in our peripheral nervous system, and reduce inflammation when activated.
 The correspondence of CB2 receptors with another active component of cannabis – cannabidiol, or CBD – has become the popular choice for medical study of late, due in part to its anti-inflammatory and anxiolytic effects on the body.